jovialniyo93/cell-segmentation/README.md

 # RA-SE-ASPP-Net

-The code in this repository is supplementary to our future publication "Attention-Guided Residual U-Net with SE Connection and ASPP for Watershed-based Cell Segmentation in Microscopy Images"
+The code in this repository is supplementary to our future publication "Cell Segmentation"

 ## Getting Started